boku7/BokuLoader/README.md

   + Setting userland hooks in `ntdll.dll` will not detect these systemcalls.
   + It may be possible to register kernelcallbacks using a kernel driver to monitor for the above system calls and detect their usage when they are not called from `ntdll.dll`.
   + The BokuLoader itself will contain the `mov eax, r11d; syscall; ret` assembly instructions within its executable memory.
-+ The original beacon memory which loads beacon to a new memory location will be left in memory.
-  + This original memory will contain both the obfuscated beacon DLL header and the beacon itself.
-  + The executable beacon memory will not contain the beacon DLL header.
-  + It may be possible to scan memory to detect these duplicate memory regions.
 + The loaded beacon memory is hardcoded as a `Private: Commit` memory region and is `292KB`.
-  + The original beacon memory will be larger, as it also contains the `0x1000` byte beacon DLL header, used for loading the beacon DLL into memory.
   + The memory section will be loaded at a `+0x1000` offset.
 This is due to the first 0x1000 bytes of the memory being deallocated within BokuLoader.
 + The BokuLoader source code is provided within the repository and can be used to create memory signatures.
 + If you have additional detection guidance, please feel free to contribute by submitting a pull request.